Supporting local partnerships

 By the numbers

 One of our goals in creating Limitless was to bring a diverse range of partnerships together.
-We’re excited to see Limitless reach this goal.
+Limitless has certainly reached this goal.

-The K-12 districts reach about one-quarter of all high school students in the state.
+The K-12 districts reach more than one-quarter of all high school students in the state.

 8